 AJ: It’s a red flag.

-JORDAN: Right, like Navy Seal book launch team.
+Jordan: Right, like Navy Seal book launch team.
 Like, “All right, grab your bug-out bag.
 We’re going to New York right now.
-You have to be at the airport in forty minutes.
+You have to be at the airport in 40 minutes.
 The emergency pager on your leg is vibrating.”

 AJ: Okay, and then the flipside of that I think entrepreneurs also struggle with, and that’s firing and handling when people on your team make the inevitable mistakes.
 Do you have any strategies for handling employees who made a mistake on the job and then ultimately having to get rid of those problem employees that just aren’t working out?

 Tim: Yeah, I’ve been very fortunate where I really haven’t had to do this all too much by filtering on the front side, but I would say there are two things.
 Number one is, before you hire anyone full time, I suggest doing what Automattic does.
 Automattic runs WordPress.com and is run by a bunch of friends of mine.
 I actually advise the company.
 They have all employees take a two-week trial period with the company before they’re hired full time.
 So never hire full time if you can avoid it, because you just never know, number one.